 It usually doesn’t take much time to access data due to having no moving parts in it or different physical locations like HDDs.
 So typically there are not parts to defragment because all the parts of a file are located at the same place.

 But due to the file system, SSDs does suffer from the fragmentation but it barely puts an impact on the performance.

-Another reason to not to defrag the SSDs is that doing this would cause them to fail quickly than they would otherwise.
+Another reason to not to defrag the SSD is that doing this would cause them to fail quickly than they would otherwise.

 Let me explain…

-That said, SSDs doesn’t need to defragged and majority of tools won’t allows to defrag SSD due to that fact stated already.
+That said, SSDs doesn’t need to defragged and a majority of tools won’t allow defragging SSD due to that fact stated already.
 But don’t hesitate to defrag your spinning hard drives.

 There are no hard and fast rules to defrag your hard drives.
 It’s your choice depending on your computer usage, size of drive and number of files you are dealing with.
 While on the other hand, the defrag process is completely safe and it’s up to your either get a paid tool of get the job done with the free one.